Pudrick/Pudrick/README.md

 ### Wrapping and wrapping is the final answer of Computer Science.
-But they are all commands and instructions.
+But they are all commands and instructions after all.

 <br/>